 When the Governor of Canada took possession of Fort St. Louis, all the goods and furs belonging to the traders were confiscated to the government and the report says divided between the governor and his friends.
 Tonti, having at the time, in his possession a large amount of gold, dug a hole within the stockades and buried it to prevent its falling into the hands of the governor.
 Sixteen years afterward, as Tonti was about breathing his last, he told a priest who was holding a gold crucifix before his face, about the gold being buried within the fort.
 The priest kept the matter a secret, waiting for an opportunity to resurrect the gold, but soon after he was drowned in the river by the upsetting of a canoe.
 The fort was also burned and the French drove away, as previously stated.

-This account of searching for gold is given in Father Buche's manuscript, now in possession of Hypolite Pilette, and from which many extracts are taken; Said he, "We had spent five days in digging pit-holes on the summit of Fort St. Louis du Rocher, and found a large quantity of articles which were intended for the Indian trade, but the precious metal ‒ the object of our search ‒ we found none.
+This account of searching for gold is given in Father Buche's manuscript, now in possession of Hypolite Pilette, and from which many extracts are taken; Said he, "We had spent five days in digging pit-holes on the summit of Fort St. Louis du Rocher and found a large number of articles which were intended for the Indian trade, but the precious metal ‒ the object of our search ‒ we found none.
 On the last day of our stay, we dug a hole close to the old earthwork and continued working until it was quite dark when the devil appeared to us in the form of a huge bear.
-On seeing this monster we dropped our tools and hurried down from the rock, put our camp kit in the canoe and started down the Illinois River."
+On seeing this monster we dropped our tools and hurried down from the rock, put our camp kit in the canoe, and started down the Illinois River."

 How Did "Starved Rock" Get Its Name?

 The region was periodically occupied by a variety of native tribes who were forced westward by the expansion of European settlements and the Beaver Wars.

 |Map of Iroquois tribe's territorial conquests by region and year during the Beaver Wars.|